Search Results

 Active teaching faculty and authorized staff can use the Curriculum Management System to create, revise, and discontinue courses, undergraduate major curriculum, minors, and graduate majors.
 Curriculum and course approval requests are processed through the Curriculum Management System (CMS), a secure online application that collects curriculum and course data, routes it through an established approval process, and publishes to the UCLA General Catalog.
 Variable topics, Fiat Lux,…

 Undergraduate students who are not officially enrolled in classes by midnight on Friday of week two must petition to generate a late study list.
 Most graduate students do not need to petition.
-Registration fees must be paid in full in order to file a late study list.
-Undergraduate Students A registered (fees paid) student who is not officially enrolled…
+To file a late study list, registration fees must be paid in full, fee deferral entered, or financial aid award verified.
+Undergraduate Students A registered (fees paid…

 A student’s own record can be viewed by appointment.
 UCLA must comply with subpoenas for student records.
 View Student Records Pursuant to the federal Family Educational Rights and Privacy Act (FERPA), state information practices law, and UC policies, UCLA students have the right to inspect and review records pertaining to themselves in their capacity as students.
 Inspection of student records maintained…